dincerkilic/20231226_network_analysis_and_visualization/network_analysis.md

 commandsRun(cmd.string)
 ```

-    ## [1] "Loaded network 'STRING network - TP53' with 200 nodes and 1227 edges"
+    ## [1] "Loaded network 'STRING network - TP53 - 1' with 200 nodes and 1227 edges"

 **Transfer data**

 The script above has created a network available on Cytoscape.
-Rename it
+Transfer
-on Cytopscape as “TP53”, and transfer it from Cytoscape to R for the
-rest of the analysis.
+it from Cytoscape to R for the rest of the analysis.

 ``` r
 network <- createIgraphFromNetwork()